-The person who granted or last renewed the authorisation must cancel it when they are satisfied that the covert directed surveillance, CHIS or communications data authorisation or notice no longer meets the criteria for authorisation.
-Cancellations must be made on the appropriate Home Office Form (see 8.6).
-In relation to a Section 22(4) notice to a CSP, the cancellation must be reported to the CSP by the designated person directly or by the SPoC on that person's behalf.

-A copy of the Council's notice of cancellation of an authorisation must be sent to the Monitoring Officer within one week of the cancellation to enable the central record on RIPA to be updated.
+- 2.22.1 The person who granted or last renewed the authorisation must cancel it when they are satisfied that the covert directed surveillance or CHIS no longer meets the criteria for authorisation.
+Cancellations must be made on the appropriate Home Office Form (see 2.18). - 2.22.2 A copy of the Council's notice of cancellation of an authorisation must be sent to the Monitoring Officer within one week of the cancellation to enable the central record on RIPA to be updated.

-8.11 What happens if the surveillance has unexpected results?
+2.23 What happens if the surveillance has unexpected results?

-Those carrying out the covert surveillance should inform the authorising officer if the investigation unexpectedly interferes with the privacy of individuals who are not the original subjects of the investigation or covered by the authorisation.
+2.23.1 Those carrying out the covert surveillance should inform authorising officer if the investigation unexpectedly interferes with the privacy of individuals who are not the original subjects of the investigation or covered by the authorisation.
 In some cases the original authorisation may not be sufficient to cover the activity required or information likely to be gathered and in such cases, consideration should be given as to whether a separate authorisation is required.

-9. Records and Documentation
+2.24 Records and Documentation

-9.1 Departmental Records
+Departmental Records

-Applications, renewals, cancellations, reviews and copies of notices must be retained by the Council in written or electronic form, and physically attached or cross-referenced where they are associated with each other.
+2.24.1 Applications, renewals, cancellations, reviews and copies of notices must be retained by the Council in written or electronic form, and physically attached or cross-referenced where they are associated with each other.
 These records will be confidential and should be retained for a period of at least five years from the ending of the authorisation.
 Where it is believed that the records could be relevant to pending or future court proceedings, they should be retained and then destroyed five years after last use.